 Clinical Psychologist

-- Availability: WAITLIST IS CLOSED
+Availability: Tuesday, Wednesday and Thursday WAITLIST IS CLOSED

-M: 0407 195 005
+Phone: 0407 195 005

 Angela is a registered psychologist with the Psychology Board of Australia (PBA), and also holds PBA Area of Practice Endorsement as a Clinical Psychologist.
 Angela is a full Member of the Australian Psychological Society (APS), and a Fellow of the APS College of Clinical Psychologists.